stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

     - eventually handles state for selection, and application of actions to the subset of the Model specified by this selection.

+Like the Controller, the Presenter:

+    - refers to the View directly, and can act on it to alter its visual aspect
+    - handles View events, converting them into action through proper logic
+    - modifies the Domain Model, which contains no visual state
+    - handles View logic according to the View state it contains

 The Domain Model is unchanged, and is still accessed by the View for data extraction and from the Presenter for data modification.
 The View fetches data directly from the Domain Model, instead of having to rely